 Japanese persimmon recipes to make today!
 Japanese persimmon (kaki, 柿) is an incredibly delicious, nutritious and economical fruit for your family.
 You can find some great sweet persimmons at the Tokyo Farmers Market at the UN University on Saturday and Sunday in Omotesando.
-Also remember to cook with other in-season fruits and veggies like Nashi (pears), Nashi (pears), Japanese pumpkin, sweet potatoes, and Japanese mushrooms.
+Also remember to cook with other in-season fruits and veggies like Nashi (pears), Nashi (pears), Japanese pumpkin, sweet potatoes,, Japanese mushrooms, and Ginko nuts.
 Cook something healthy and good tonight.

 Japanese Persimmon Recipes